 Posted by Willy Franzen on January 30, 2013.
-Positions below updated every five minutes.
+Jobs updated daily.

 Sponsored Job: Cutting Edge Connect is a Chicago area technology-based executive search firm that is looking for a recent grad with crazy Internet sleuthing skills to serve as an Online Research Coordinator for their Midwest operations.
 Job offers high growth potential and direct input into daily operations.
 Find out more and apply here.

 Have you ever wondered where merchandise goes when you return it to a retailer?
 If it’s unopened, it probably goes right back on the floor, but most stores won’t risk restocking goods that are no longer pristinely packaged.
 Instead they send it off to a warehouse to be tested, repackaged, and sold off in bulk.
 But how do you sell a pallet of returned merchandise?
 You use Liquidity Services Inc. (here’s a video explaining how it works).
 They’re a Washington, D.C. based company that enables “businesses and government agencies to manage, value, redeploy, and sell excess inventory and surplus assets using the world’s most transparent, innovative, and effective online marketplaces and integrated services.”
 Put a little more simply, they help clients sell stuff that is typically hard to sell.
 Returned merchandise is just a small part of the business.